Ezralx/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#!/bin/bash
-Positive anything is better than negative nothing
+echo Positive anything is better than negative nothing